gabrielibagon/ECG_Respiratory_Monitor/readme.md

 1. Download the [ECG_Respiratory_Monitor](https://github.com/gabrielibagon/ECG_Respiratory_Monitor) repository from Github.
 2. Navigate to this folder using your command line/terminal
 3. Install dependencies

 	In Terminal, type:

 	`pip install -r requirements.txt`

-	If you do not have `pip` installed, first type `sudo easy-install pip` and then try to command again.
+	If you do not have `pip` installed, first type `sudo easy-install pip` and then try the above command again.

-Your program should be set up to run.

 # Usage